dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-bindings.md

 ## 2. Send an event

-All that's left now is to invoke the bindings endpoint on a running Dapr instance.
+All that's left now is to invoke the output bindings endpoint on a running Dapr instance.

 You can do so using HTTP: